 Wesley’s Middle School students are part of a large Pre-Kindergarten to Year 12 day and boarding school community with a rich heritage.
 However, within this broader community, the Middle School provides an intimate environment of care, appropriate to this age and stage.
 Middle schooling at Wesley allows each student to live our College vision and motto: to lead purposeful lives by daring, and by doing.

 Year 5 is a major entry point at Wesley, meaning there are many new students and opportunities to make new friends.
 Middle School is co-educational up to Year 6.

-In Year 5, classes have one teacher, or tutor, responsible for all four core learning areas of Mathematics, Science, English and Humanities and Social Science, as well as being responsible for the Pastoral Care and Social and Emotional Learning of each student in their class.
+In Year 5 and Year 6, classes have one teacher, or tutor, responsible for all four core learning areas of Mathematics, Science, English and Humanities and Social Science, as well as being responsible for the Pastoral Care and Social and Emotional Learning of each student in their class.

 A gradual increase in exposure to specialist teachers occurs in these years, with some grouping of students.
 Students have the opportunity to make choices within subjects and through academic projects, as supported by their teachers.
 Project-based learning occurs each term and incorporates all four core subjects, including the popular Billy Carts program where students design, build and race their own Billy Cart.